Ms. Tracy Dieli

 - Skeletal Biology and Regeneration

-Students are encouraged to continue clinical activities in community service clinics or in specialty clinics during the graduate phase.
+As part of the longitudinal clinical experience, students are required to continue clinical activities in community service clinics or in specialty clinics for a ½ day per month during the graduate phase in order to maintain their clinical skills.
 Following successful completion of requirements for the Ph.D. degree, students return to medical school to complete two years of clinical training.

 UConn Health is a close-knit community of students, faculty, and staff.
 Collegiality and mentorship are key aspects of the program.
 We are committed to enrolling a diverse student body.